determined-ai/determined/docs/release-notes/k8s-context-size-limit.rst

 **Improvements**

--  Kubernetes: Notebooks, Commands, Tensorboards, and Shells in Kubernetes no longer has a file context limit of around 1MB.
-The file context limit is now the same limit as the agent resource manager of around 95MB.
+-  Kubernetes: Increased the file context limit for Notebooks, Commands, Tensorboards, and Shells in Kubernetes from approximately 1MB to roughly 95MB, the same limit as the agent resource manager.